abhiabhi94/django-flag-app/docs/introduction.rst

     {% render_flag_form post user %}

 Contributing
 ------------

-Please see the instructions at `Contributing`_.
+Please see the instructions at :ref:`Contributing to Django Flag App`.

-.. _Contributing: ./CONTRIBUTING.rst